Homemade Glazed Donut Recipe

 How can I shape donuts without a donut cutter?

-No donut cutter?
-No worries!
 You can use a wide-mouth canning ring and anything to make the smaller hole.
-I have used a piece from my kid’s marble tracks (love these!), the fat end of a large piping tip, and even a pop bottle lid (that one is a bit annoying because the dough sticks in it).
 I also have this great set of round cookie cutters that I love and use for all kinds of things (like these amazing biscuits).

 How do I know when donuts are done cooking?

-The donuts will be done when they’re golden-brown — it’ll take about a minute-and-a-half per side and 30 seconds per side for donut holes!
+The donuts will be done when golden-brown.
+It will take about a minute-and-a-half per side and 30 seconds per side for donut holes.

 Expert Tips

-• Baking is a science, so use accurate measurements, especially for flour and liquid ingredients.
-Consider using a kitchen scale for precision.
+• Measure Well: Be sure to use accurate measurements, especially for flour and liquid ingredients, and consider using a kitchen scale for greater precision – because making donuts is a science.

-• Don’t overcrowd the frying pot.
-Fry donuts in batches, making sure there’s enough space for them to expand and float freely in the oil.
+• Don’t Overcrowd: Fry donuts in batches, making sure there’s enough space for them to expand and float freely in the oil.

 Glazed donuts on a rack.